LRZ-CXS-Teaching/Julia26-course/hands-on/S3/Ray_Path_Tracing.md

 ```
 </details>

-The programm is a bit shorter than the above ray-tracing example.
+The programm appears a bit more "rudimentary" than the above ray-tracing example.
 It lacks some finess concerning the user interface (see the comments on e.g. variable restrictions).
+It contains but the same essential data structures as the ray-tracer.
+As an illustration for parallelism, it will have to suffice.

-As an illustration it will but suffice.
+It requires the modules `Images` and `ProgressMeter` in addition (the latter is maybe only a nice gimick - a progress bar; cool thing: It is thread-compatible!).

-It requires the modules `Images` and `ProgressMeter` additionally to be installed (the latter only a nice gimick).
-And then, it can be executed via `julia pathtrace.jl`.
+The script can be executed via `julia pathtrace.jl`.
 A PNG file with the result is produced.
 The serial program runs for about 10 minutes.

 Find the main loop, and parallelize it with threads, or with workers.
 Check the scaling!